Israel and the Middle East

 Unfortunately, Israel faces a number of threats to its existence from Iran, Hamas and Hezbollah.
 An Iran armed with nuclear weapons poses an unacceptable risk to Israel, the United States and rest of the world.
 Sen. Toomey believes that merely talking with Iran is not sufficient.
 He supports imposing and enforcing the strongest possible sanctions on Iran as well as on companies that violate the United States' sanctions law by engaging in business with Iran.

 Like every country, Israel has a fundamental right to self-defense, and Sen. Toomey strongly supports American military aid to, and military cooperation with, Israel.
-He also believes the United States should recognize Jerusalem as the capital of Israel, and he supports moving the U.S. embassy from Tel Aviv to Jerusalem.
+He also believes the United States should recognize Jerusalem as the capital of Israel, and he has cosponsored a bill that would move the U.S. embassy from Tel Aviv to Jerusalem.

 Finally, Sen. Toomey believes that Israel has a right to secure borders as well as a right to accommodate and defend its natural population growth in the settlements.
 Moreover, Palestinian renunciation of violence and recognition of Israel's right to exist as a sovereign Jewish state must be a non-negotiable precondition for any peace agreement.

-Sen. Toomey visited Israel in May 2011, where he and Sen. Jim Risch (R-Idaho) met with Israeli Prime Minister Benjamin Netanyahu in Jerusalem.
+Sen. Toomey visited Israel where he and Sen. Jim Risch (R-Idaho) met with Israeli Prime Minister Benjamin Netanyahu in Jerusalem.
 The senators and prime minister discussed a variety of issues: the importance of the Israeli-American relationship; the threat of a nuclear armed Iran; cooperation on military, intelligence and other vital matters; and the Middle East peace process.
-While in Israel, the senators also met with Opposition Leader Tzipi Livni and Palestinian Authority Prime Minister Salam Fayyad.

-Sen. Toomey has co-sponsored legislation in support of U.S. interests in the Middle East and the security of Israel, including the Iran, North Korea, and Syria Sanctions Consolidation Act of 2011 (S. 1048).
-This bill would tighten petroleum-related sanctions pertaining to Iran.
-He also co-sponsored the Syria Sanctions Act of 2011 (S. 1472), which would sanction the brutal regime of Syrian President Bashar al-Assad.
+Sen. Toomey has co-sponsored legislation in support of U.S. interests in the Middle East and the security of Israel to include multiple bill strengthening sanctions against Iran.
+Deeply concerned about the situation in Syria he also cosponsored a bill to sanction the brutal regime of Syrian President Bashar al-Assad.